1c7/srt-parser-2/README.md

 Hello
 ```

-## But I want more.
-I want to handle format like this:
+## But I want to handle format like:
 ```
 1
 00:00:11.544 --> 00:00:12.682